About ReDigIm

 ReDigIm is a research and knowledge exchange project investigating meanings and practices of redistribution in the context of digitalization.

-Across Europe, citizens are increasingly using digital tools such as websites, apps, payment technologies and social media to engage in practices of giving, sharing and donating.
+Across Europe, citizens are increasingly using digital tools such as crowdfunding websites, apps, payment technologies and social media to engage in practices of giving, sharing and donating.

-Located in cultural sociology, media and cultural studies, and social and cultural anthropology, the research team has formulated a qualitative, mixed-methods research approach comprised of four work packages:
+Located in cultural sociology, media and cultural studies, and social and cultural anthropology, the research team formulated a qualitative, mixed-methods research approach comprised of four work packages: